aica-technology/api/docs/docs/getting-started/01-intro.md

 without explicit display forwarding.
 Further, support for OpenGL rendering is limited on macOS, which affects certain 3D programs and simulators commonly used in robotics.
 For example, opening an RViz window in the container on a Mac host will fail, while it will work natively on an Ubuntu host.

+AICA Studio is continually being extended to include more live data visualization including interactive 2D and 3D data views directly in the browser.
+As a result, the reliance on display sharing and the associated operating system limitations will be reduced.

 ### Real-time capabilities